jnk0le/random/pipeline cycle test/README.md

 EX1 is available only from older opcode slot. (except implicitly as inline shfted reg etc.)\
 EX1 is not availale by bitwise (`eors.n` etc.) and operand2 reg-reg instructions (shifted constants still work)\
 EX3 is not available by shifts issued from older slot.\
+EX2 is not available by bitwise issued from younger slot.\
 Exceptions from those rules are observable in specific scenarios (e.g. EX4 available from older issue slot etc.)

 ```